Run a test using UFT One installed on a remote computer

 Scroll down and click Check Connection to verify that it works.

-UFT One uses these credentials in the following situations:
+UFT One uses the credentials you entered in the following situations:

 - You were connected and running tests when the screen locked or you closed the session.